· Circular design: Definition, main principles and examples ·

 As the field of design developed, and as is most noticeable in the products created in the 2000’s, it started being increasingly more focused on creating strong esthetic identities, or even creating trends, while sidelining the societal utility of the products designed for society and people.
-Holistic design is often overlooked.
+Holistic design is often overlooked and social utility is curtained.
 Contrary to the trends seen during the Turn of the Century, in which the progress of humankind was a strong focus for designers, today’s industrial design glides over political and societal intentions because it is constrained by ever increasing sales targets.

-The pressure to sell has forced designers to favor the attractiveness of the product and user experience, while only glancing at the longer-term impact of their design choices.
+The pressure to sell has forced designers to favor the attractiveness of the product and user experience, only taking into consideration the short-term impact of their design choices.
 It has to be noted that many products were conceived without the help of a designer, which is not a cause for blame, but the facts are here: when such choices are made, the results are often much worse.
 Furthermore, many objects, packaging, components, or products are wasted at different times during the lifetime of a product.
 And this has consequences:

-- Further, from a health perspective, waste also have consequences: the plastic waste polluting the oceans has adverse consequences on marine life, and can be found in most of the products we buy every day, thus having multiple types of repercussions on the food chain.
+- Design has consequences on health : the plastic waste polluting the oceans has adverse consequences on marine life, and can be found in most of the products we buy every day, thus having multiple types of repercussions on the food chain.

-- Finally, from a pollution standpoint, most of the unprocessed waste creates additional pollution.
+- Unsustainable design has consequences on the environnement : most of the unprocessed waste creates additional pollution.
 For example, coffee grounds emit methane as it decomposes, a greenhouse gas that is several times more harmful to the atmosphere then carbon dioxide is.

 The automotive industry provides a relevant illustration of these repercussions.
-If we look at automobile design and the industry in which it operates, we can see that today, cars can no longer be repaired by their owners, motors are too complex, some components are hidden or very hard to reach.
-This is due to the economic model of the company manufacturing the cars, for which revenue relies heavily on maintenance and repairs of the cars, rather than on the sale itself, which is priced close to production costs.
+Today, cars can no longer be repaired by their owners because motors are too complex, some components are hidden or very hard to reach.
+This is due to the economic model of the car manufacturers, for which revenue relies heavily on maintenance and repairs of the cars.
 Therefore, for the company to be viable, it needs to design cars that cannot be repaired by the neighborhood mechanic, so as to ensure its monopoly over the management of the car’s life.

 These strategic decisions, which designers have to include in their design, have long term impact.
 Indeed, the European Commission estimated that 80% of a product’s environmental impact is determined during its design stage (Ecodesign your Future).
 Whether it is raw material extraction, manufacturing, distribution, or even the product’s use, the environmental impact of the choices made during the design phase are numerous.
 Design methods and cycle analysis are useful tools to identify improvement opportunities, but you seldom find products that reach a perfect mark at every step of their lifecycle.

 Even eco-designed products often don’t consider the end of the product’s life cycle and/or of its different components (raw material, pieces, packaging…).
-Regardless of this trend, it’s important to note that we throw away 80% of what we purchase within 6 months of buying it (data from Richard Girling’s book, Rubbish!: (Dirt on our hands and crisis ahead).
+In the same vein, it’s important to note that we throw away 80% of what we purchase within 6 months of buying it (data from Richard Girling’s book, Rubbish!: (Dirt on our hands and crisis ahead).
 How can we overlook this crucial stage – the end of the lifecycle – when designing a product?

 A good intention does not automatically solve the problem.
 One has to consider the connections between the elements and the consequences of a choice, or a behavior on the other elements.